Limit of Visits to Machu Picchu: Hours, Shifts, and More

 Where to make reservations?

-To make an online reservation, you can visit the Ministry of Culture’s website or our website: boletomachupicchu.com, where you will also find other services to help you get to Machu Picchu.
+Ticket reservations can be made both in person and online, with the online option being highly recommended as it allows you to select tickets more easily and check real-time availability.
+To make an online reservation, you can visit the official Ministry of Culture website or our website, boletomachupicchu.com, where you can also find information about other services for your trip to Machu Picchu.

 1) What are the new entry circuits to Machu Picchu?